XorTroll/Goldleaf/README.md

 - **Internet via web applets**: Using the console's web applets, Goldleaf allows to search and navigate through web pages.
 If Goldleaf is launched through hbmenu as a NRO, WifiWebAuth applet will be used, which tends to fail sometimes, along with fewer features, such as lack of video support.

 - **User account manager**: Select a user account, and easily change things as the user's nickname or even delete it.
 Via the file browsers you can replace a user's icon with a JPEG image, but it can be a risky action.
+The icon needs to be a valid JPEG, with 256x256 dimensions.
+Goldleaf checks if the icon is valid to replace the other one.

 - **Console information**: Simple menu to see current firmware string, and the total free and occupied size on SD card and console memory.